Daybook Data Processing Addendum (DPA)

 7.3.
 Customer will reimburse Daybook for reasonable costs incurred in providing assistance that exceeds standard configuration, where the request volume or complexity is materially above the ordinary course.

 8.1.
 General written authorisation.
-Customer grants Daybook general written authorisation to engage Sub-operators for the purpose of providing the Service.
-The Sub-operators currently engaged are listed in Annex A.
+Customer grants Daybook general written authorisation (UK GDPR Article 28(2)) to engage Sub-processors / Sub-operators for the purpose of providing the Service.
+The Sub-processors currently engaged are listed in Annex A.

 8.2.
 Notification of changes.
 Daybook will give Customer at least fourteen (14) days’ prior written notice (by email and / or in-dashboard notice) of the engagement of a new Sub-operator or of a change of a Sub-operator.
 The notice will describe the Sub-operator’s role and location.